raphael-group/GASTON-Mix/README.md

 GASTON-Mix is a spatial mixture-of-experts (MoE) model for learning domain-specific _topographic maps_ of a tissue slice from spatially resolved transcriptomics (SRT) data.

 ## Installation
-You can also directly install the conda environment from the `environment.yml` file:
+You can directly install the conda environment from the `environment.yml` file:

 ```
 conda env create -f environment.yml